top of page

 detail, Pay Locals, 2023, cyanotype on cotton rag, 44 x 88 nches

 Karapetian's artwork is in public collections that include the J. Paul Getty Museum, the Los Angeles County Museum of Art, and the Museum of Modern Art, San Francisco.
 She is a recipient of a Art Prospect Network 2021 Fellowship, spending June 2022 in Uzbekistan; a City of Los Angeles Individual Artist Fellowship (2020); a Fulbright Fellowship to Russia (2018); a Pollock-Krasner Award (2017); a California Community Foundation Mid-Career Artist Fellowship (2014); and a Warhol Arts Writers Grant (2013); among other honors.
+Institutional exhibitions SFMOMA, Garage Museum of Contemporary Art, Moscow (2018); MOCA Jacksonville; Los Angeles County Museum of Art; and George Eastman Museum, Rochester, NY.
+She holds an MFA from the University of California at Los Angeles and a BA from Yale University.
+In her public roles, she creates opportunities for transnational and trans temporal intellectual, political, and artistic relay.

 bottom of page